ilyak93/GAIN-pytorch/README.md

 where instead of '{log_folder_name}', put your own logging which you named using this --log_name argument.<br/>
 use the full path if you have troubles with relative.

+Choose any port you would like, if you erase this parameter it will choose the free port for you.
+--samples_per_plugin images=999999,text=999999 parameter ensures that you can view in your tensorboard <br/>as much images and text steps as you want.

 A few examples of current monitoring format.